hassansalehe/PLnotes/README.md

 # PLnotes
-A collection of concise, minimal reference notes about programming languages.
+A collection of concise, minimal, example-oriented reference notes about programming languages.

 All notes are written using MarkDown syntax so you can read on Github or using any simple text editors